(Caution: 1998 Prop. 105 applies)

 (c) Has not been convicted of an excluded felony offense.

 (e) May receive reimbursement for actual costs incurred in assisting a registered qualifying patient's medical use of marijuana if the registered designated caregiver is connected to the registered qualifying patient through the department's registration process.
-The designated caregiver may not be paid any fee or compensation for his service as a caregiver.
-Payment for costs under this subdivision shall not constitute an offense under title 13, chapter 34 or under title 36, chapter 27, article 4.
+The designated caregiver may not be paid any fee or compensation for service as a caregiver.
+Payment for costs under this subdivision does not constitute an offense under title 13, chapter 34 or under title 36, chapter 27, article 4.

 7. "Excluded felony offense" means: